Traditional Indian Tabla with carrying bag, hammer and cushions. Ø Dayan: 19cm x 28cm high, 4.8kg / Bayan: 30cm!

 🎯 Other features

-Skins: Two animal skin membranes glued together (the outer skin is stretched, the central skin contains a black circle called syahi which produces the harmonics).
+Skins: Two animal skin membranes glued (the outer skin is tensioned, the central skin contains a black circle called syahi that produces harmonics).

 Tuning: With wooden wedges and a special hammer